Why humidifiers make winter more bearable

 Crane 1.2-Gallon Cool Mist Humidifier

 A sleek design and large, easy-to-fill tank make this model a welcome addition to any home.
-Components that can be placed in the dishwasher make it simple to clean too.
+Components that can be placed in the dishwasher make it simple to clean.

 Sold by Home Depot and Amazon